 In the computer lab, students are taught developmentally-appropriate skills to ensure a strong background in information and educational technology literacy.
-Proper keyboarding skills, formatting Word documents, using Power Point to enliven presentations, creating digital storytelling products with Windows Movie Maker and Photo Story, and using safe techniques to cull accurate and reliable information from internet search engines are just some of the areas students will explore in the computer lab.
+Proper keyboarding skills, formatting Word documents, utilizing Microsoft 365 applications, learning to code and using safe techniques to pull accurate and reliable information from internet search engines are just some of the areas students will explore in the computer lab.
+Hull is also fortunate enough to have a computer on wheels for each grade level.
+These laptops are used in the classroom to enforce what Mrs. Gerson has been teaching them in the computer lab.

 Like the library, students are given very specific instruction regarding computer lab behavior.
 Respecting and caring for very expensive equipment, maintaining a sense of order and cleanliness, computer lab etiquette and noise levels are regularly reviewed and enforced.
 As in the library, students who disregard these protocols, damage equipment, or violate terms of their Internet Use Agreements might have their computer privileges suspended or revoked, depending on the seriousness of the offense.
 The computer lab can be a fun and exciting place to learn, but students must observe lab rules and procedures.

 All students are expected to behave in a manner consistent with typical library protocol.
 Instruction is provided, and revisited often, concerning maintenance of a quiet library environment, proper care of and prevention of damage to books and library materials, and maintaining the order and integrity of library shelves so that library books can be located quickly and easily.
 After reasonable corrective actions are taken, students who are unable to conduct themselves in a Hull Hero manner in the media center might have library privileges curtailed or suspended.